Twitter, Musk square off in court over bid for fast-track trial

 "The longer it drags on, the more distraction for Twitter," he said.
 "There's more risk, more things that can go wrong."

-(Reporting by Tom Hals in Wilmington, Delaware; Editing by Noeleen Walder and Rosalba O'Brien)
+(Reporting by Tom Hals in Wilmington, Del.
+Additional reporting by Sheila Dang in Dallas Editing by Noeleen Walder, Rosalba O'Brien and Matthew Lewis)

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))